 Adani Group Resilient, Stronger and Record Results for FY 22-23 stronger and are now healthier than ever before.
 The pace at which we have made acquisitions and turned them around is unmatched across the national landscape and has fuelled a significant part of our expansion.
 Our national and international partnerships are proof of our governance standards.
-The scale of our international expansions has been validated by our successes in Australia, Israel, Bangladesh, and Sri Lanka.
+This scale of our international expansions is validated by our success in Australia, Israel, Bangladesh, and Sri Lanka.

 Over the past three decades, I have learnt that growth comes with its set of challenges.
 Every challenge we have faced has made us more resilient.
-This resilience is vindicated by the outcomes we deliver.
+And this resilience is vindicated by the outcomes we deliver.

-Our FY22-23 operational and financial results are as much a testimony to our success as a testimony to the continued expansion of our customer base - be it on the B2B side or the B2C side.
-Our Balance Sheet, our assets, and our operating cashflows continue to get
+Our FY22-23 operational and financial results are as much a testimony to our success as testimony to our continued expansion of our customer base - be it on the B2B side or the B2C side.
+Our balance sheet, our assets, and our operating cashflows continue to get